 Prompt 1 - Describe an example of your leadership experience in which you have positively influenced others, helped resolve disputes or contributed to group efforts over time.
 (350 words)

-It was a very messy situation when my parents went to China for a couple months for my mom’s cancer treatment.
-Since they left, everything went out of control.
-The house was messy, my siblings’ grades tanked, and they’d watched TV until midnight.
+When my parents went to China for a couple of months for my mom’s cancer treatment, everything went out of control.
+The house was messy, my siblings’ grades tanked, and they watched TV until midnight.
 I couldn’t bear to see the situation.
-I needed to fix this somehow.
 So, I decided to control what I could: my siblings.
-I’d try to fill-in the parent figure, and take on the role that would nurture them.
+I’d try to fill in the parent figure and take on the role that would nurture them.

-I started with helping with their schoolworks.
-I’d teach them the materials that they’re having trouble with, which forced me to review what I’ve learned a few years back.
-However, it was easier said than done: my siblings weren’t able to focus no matter how long I tutored them.
-Hence, I’d get angry and give out punishment when they weren’t able to understand, resulting in a stressful environment both for me and my siblings.
-I felt that nothing positive was yielded.
+I started by trying to help with the schoolwork that they had trouble with.
+However, it was easier said than done.
+My siblings couldn’t focus, no matter how long I tutored them.
+Hence, I’d get angry and punish them when they weren’t doing well.
+This resulted in a stressful environment for both my siblings and me.

-Trying to remember how mom does it, I realized that she’s always smiling.
+Remembering how mom does it—l realized that she always smiles.
 “Maybe that’s what I should do?
-Should I do the opposite of what I’m doing right now?”
+Doing the opposite of what I’m doing right now?”
 I said to myself.
 So, I applied the positive reinforcement approach.
-I started with learning how to cook so I could prepare their favorite meal when they’re able to focus on their study.
+I started by learning how to cook so I could prepare their favorite meal when they were focused on studying.
 I’d also praise them when they finished their schoolwork early and reward them with TV time.
-Whenever we missed our parents, I would comfort them by playing physical games that were a disguise of cleaning up the house to distract them.
+Whenever we missed our parents, I would comfort them by playing physical games that were a disguise for cleaning up the house to distract them.

-After a while, things gradually got back on track.
-The messy house became more tidy.
-Improvements were seen not only in my siblings' grades and well-being, but also mine.
-Since watching TV was part of their reward, they no longer insist on watching TV until midnight.
+Eventually, things got back on track.
+The messy house became tidier.
+Improvements were not only seen in my siblings' grades and well-being but also in mine.
+Since watching TV was part of their reward, they no longer insisted on watching TV until midnight.

-These couple of months have taught me the importance of patience and encouragement in leadership.
-Newton’s Third Law of Motion dictates that for every action, there’s an equal and opposite reaction; This also applies in leadership.
+This experience has taught me the importance of patience and encouragement in leadership.
+Newton’s Third Law of Motion dictates that for every action there’s an equal and opposite reaction.
+This also applies to leadership.
 Being forced to do things hurriedly would only backfire.
-Instead, an encouraging and nurturing environment with patience would yield more positive results as seen in my siblings' progress during our parents’ absence to China.
+Instead, an encouraging and nurturing environment with patience would yield more positive results as seen in my siblings' progress during our parents’ absence.